nullivex/apx/README.md

 All parts of the structure are implemented in plugins.
 APX follows a simple plugin format that is similar in all parts of user space.
 The main APX package only provides the plugin loader and depends on plugins to add functionality to the system.
-This allows APX to be non opinionated.
+This allows APX to be non-opinionated.

 #### Plugin Verbs / Nouns

 There are a couple common verbs used in plugins.

-* **run** -- Used to execute a function on a call event such as an action or taks
+* **run** -- Used to execute a function on a call event such as an action or task
 * **start** -- Used in initializers and translators to start instances / listeners
-* **stop** -- Used in intializers and translators to stop instances / listeners and shutdown cleanly
+* **stop** -- Used in initializers and translators to stop instances / listeners, and shutdown cleanly
-* **module** -- Used in helpers, models and services to export object to be used.
+* **module** -- Used in helpers, models and services to export object to be used

 ### Actions / Tasks